primeharbor/breaches.cloud/content/incidents/imperva-rds-snapshot/index.md

 ---

-An unknown threat actor compromised an un-use EC2 Instance, accessed AWS API Keys, and used them to exfiltrate a Database Snapshot from security vendor Imperva.
+An unknown threat actor compromised an un-used EC2 Instance, accessed AWS API Keys, and used them to exfiltrate a Database Snapshot from security vendor Imperva.

 <!--more--> <!-- This separates the synopsis from the main body -->